rl-rh/rh1-aap-troubleshooting/scenarios/prep-notes/Scenario 2.md

 Answer section:

 Hub requires a Read Write Many storage-class in a typical deployment.
-Change the hub storage class to ceph something, delete the old pvc and let the operator reconcile
+Change the hub storage class to ocs-external-storagecluster-cephfs , delete the old pvc and let the operator reconcile